Archimehta10/Jokes/README.md

 # Jokes
-Access the jokes by clicking on the fancing button made using css and html https://archimehta10.github.io/Jokes/
+Access the jokes by clicking on the fancy button made using css and html https://archimehta10.github.io/Jokes/